parmod25feb/sample-python-programs/README.md

 6. Program to read data from text file
 7. Program to use Python inbuilt map function functionality
 8. Program to understand the functionality of Python Range fuction
+9. Program to Concatenate two Strings
+"""Output is : Please enter your first name : Google
+               Please enter your second name : Alphabet Concatenated string is :  Google Alphabet"""